sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 - The Data Catalog only displays the Data Catalog as it exists in the database.
 - Each deployment environment requires a Data Catalog Crawler.
-  - A Data Catalog Crawler is an EDC Connector of sorts.
+  - A Data Catalog Crawler is based on the EDC Connector and crawls the catalogs of all connectors in the dataspace.
-  - It will connect to the Authority Portal Postgres DB and regularly update it with available public data offers it crawled.

-For more details on how to configure or deploy the crawler, please visit the documentation.
-TODO linking
+  - For help with the deployment and configuration of a crawler, see its [productive deployment guide](https://github.com/sovity/edc-ce/blob/main/docs/deployment-guide/goals/catalog-crawler-production/README.md)

 ## Initial Setup